ariga/atlas/doc/md/guides/mysql/check-constraint.md

 -- This will not trigger an error
 ```

-### Benefits and drawbacks of using a CHECK constraint
+### Benefits and drawbacks of using a `CHECK` constraint
-Using a CHECK constraint comes with several benefits.
-A CHECK constraint can enforce the data to be valid according to the check condition, protecting from poor data quality.
-This means that any values that do not comply with the check condition fail the insertion or modification processes, thus making it easier to troubleshoot any eventual issues.
+Using a `CHECK` constraint comes with several benefits.
+A `CHECK` constraint can enforce the data to be valid according to the `CHECK` condition, protecting from poor data quality.
+This means that any values that do not comply with the `CHECK` condition fail the insertion or modification processes, thus making it easier to troubleshoot any eventual issues.
 It is worth noting that this comes at a certain cost in terms of performance, as MySQL needs to validate each value before applying it to the database.

-### Common mistakes to avoid when using the CHECK constraint
+### Common mistakes to avoid when using the `CHECK` constraint

-When using the CHECK constraint in MySQL, it's important to be aware of a few common mistakes.
+When using the `CHECK` constraint in MySQL, it's important to be aware of a few common mistakes.

-1. Be aware of the impact of CHECK constraints on data manipulation: CHECK constraints can impact the way you manipulate data in the database.
-For example, you may need to modify multiple rows in order to satisfy a CHECK constraint, or you may need to temporarily disable a CHECK constraint in order to perform certain operations.
+1. Be aware of the impact of `CHECK` constraints on data manipulation: `CHECK` constraints can impact the way you manipulate data in the database.
+For example, you may need to modify multiple rows in order to satisfy a `CHECK` constraint, or you may need to temporarily disable a `CHECK` constraint in order to perform certain operations.
-2. Older MySQL versions (8.0.15 and below) ignore CHECK constraints.
+2. Older MySQL versions (8.0.15 and below) ignore `CHECK` constraints.
 Thus, one needs to keep in mind that the constraint is neither created nor evaluated even if it has been defined in a table definition while using older versions of MySQL.
 For example:

 ```sql
 CREATE TABLE example (